PedroToL/Visualizing-Inequality/README.md

 ## Page

-To use and explor the app go to: https://iicp-2020.herokuapp.com/
+To use and explore the app go to: https://iicp-2020.herokuapp.com/